antimalbn/bashscript/README.md

 # This script will create apache spark standalone cluster on AWS using flintrock

-Create an IAM role for EC2 with s3 full access (we will use this role during cluster creation).
+Create an IAM role for EC2 with s3 full access (This role will be attached to all servers in cluster).

-Create an IAM role for EC2 with Admin access.
+Create another IAM role for EC2 with Admin access.
+(This will be use on machine where will run script).

 Create a ssh key in aws

 Launch a new linux instances in aws with Amazon Linux 2 AMI and attach IAM role created in step2.

 Login to newly launched server and run below command.